 |Resolution:||Full HD (1920 x 1080)|

-Using the ASUS VG259Q is like having the best of both worlds.
-For serious gamers, this is the best thing that could happen.
-The screen has a fast pixel response time and a high refresh rate, so you can stay interested for longer.
-This is a good choice for people who like to play games.
+The VG259Q which is ASUS Gaming Monitor, gives you the best of both worlds.
+This is the nicest thing that could happen to devoted players.
+The screen boasts a rapid pixel response time and a high refresh rate, allowing you to stay engaged for extended periods of time.
+This is an excellent option for those who enjoy playing video games.

 A screen with a wide viewing angle and support for G-SYNC is the heart of this ASUS computer.
 The colors are rich, vivid, and accurate with dithered 8-bit color depth and a color gamut of 72 percent NTSC.
 These monitors need to be calibrated in terms of how well they look.
 If calibration isn’t done, the look of the picture could be harmful.